hyklux/portfolio-online-shooter-unrealengine/README.md

 **1. Storing frame datas of the player**

-FrameData is a struct containing the frame time and the hitbox information of a player.
+FrameData is a struct containing the frame time and the information of hit boxes of a player.
 ``` c++
 USTRUCT(BlueprintType)
 struct FBoxInformation